victoriyus/Online2CrackedMC_PlrData/README.md

 # Online2CrackedMC_PlrData
 ## Purpose
+When a server is started in online mode, player data is stored using each player's online UUID.
+When online mode is toggled off, player data is stored using offline UUIDs that are generated based off of player username.
+When the change happens and an existing player joins the server, their inventory and all other information stored in playerdata appears to be wiped.
+In reality, it's just stored in a different UUID.

-The purpose of this project is to port minecraft multiplayer online playerdata files to cracked/offline playerdata, as there doesn't seem to be any standard way to do this at the moment.
+The purpose of this project is to port minecraft multiplayer online playerdata files to cracked/offline playerdata.

 ## Instructions
 Follow the steps below to use the script for yourself